DanielEWeeks/Daniel_E_Weeks/NOTES.md

 To add my cv, I made a 'cv' folder, and then copied a PDF of my CV into that folder.
 I then edited the 'cv' line in _data/pi.yml as needed.

+To customize the listed software, I edited _pages/software.md

+**Turned off pages and adjusted page order**

 In _config.yml I turned off some of the pages, like the blog, by putting a hash # sign in front of the line listing them.
 I also rearranged the order of the pages.

-To customize the listed software, I edited _pages/software.md

-**Turned off pages**

 Note that I edited the _config.yml to turn off these three pages: